pachadotdev/cpp11tesseract/inst/paper/paper.md

 ---
-title: 'cpp11tesseract: An R Package for OCR Using Tesseract'
+title: 'readpdf: An R Package for OCR Using Tesseract'
 authors:
 - name: Mauricio Vargas
   affiliation: 1